canax/docker/doc/anax-dev/README.md

 Docker for Anax (dev)
 -------------------

-Docker images for running, testing and developing Anax and Anax sites.
+Docker images for running, testing and developing Anax, Anax modules and Anax sites.

 Anax is a PHP framework.
-It resides in the [Canax organisation on GitHub](https://github.com/canax).
+It resides in the [Anax organisation on GitHub](https://github.com/canax).

+The docker files are either for cli usage or comes with an Apache installation.

 Supported tags and respective Dockerfile links